Home

 Spread chocolate chips on top.
 When melted, spread the chocolate evenly with a spatula.

-Dust with chopped almonds (use a food processor for this) and press them gently with flat hands to embed them into the chocolate.
+Dust with chopped almonds (use a food processor for this) and press them gently with flat clean hands to embed them into the chocolate.

 Refrigerate or place outside if the temperature is cool enough.
 When cold, crack and enjoy.